-I touched on this very topic in my Monday post, and gave you a list for 10 ways to build your immune system, but considering the hype associated with the Swine Flu, I thought you might appreciate more tips on staying healthy.
-(I added a few links so you can read more about the suggestions mentioned below.)
+I touched on this very topic in this post: 10 ways to build your immune system, but considering the hype associated with the Swine Flu, I thought you might appreciate more tips on staying healthy.

 After you read this over, I’m very curious to hear from you on this topic: